History of India: Portuguese exploration

+Other Europeans

 The next to arrive were the Dutch, with their main base in Ceylon.
 They established ports in Malabar.
 However, their expansion into India was halted after their defeat in the Battle of Colachel by the Kingdom of Travancore during the Travancore-Dutch War.
 The Dutch never recovered from the defeat and no longer posed a large colonial threat to India.

 The internal conflicts among Indian kingdoms gave opportunities to the European traders to gradually establish political influence and appropriate lands.
 Following the Dutch, the British — who set up in the west coast port of Surat in 1619 — and the French both established trading outposts in India.
 Although continental European powers controlled various coastal regions of southern and eastern India during the ensuing century, they eventually lost all their territories in India to the British, with the exception of the French outposts of Pondichéry and Chandernagore, and the Portuguese colonies of Goa, Daman and Diu.